bhakin/Recipe-Rating-Analysis/README.md

 ## Baseline Model

-My baseline model consists of only the **Linear Regression**.
+My baseline model consists of only the **DecisionTreeClassifier**.
 The features I decided to use are `'minutes'` and `'n_steps'`.
-All of theese features are quantitative since there are all numberical so there are no ordinal and nominal data.
-Because they are all quantitative data, I did not perform any encoding since I was able to perform **Linear Regression** on those features.
-After performing **Linear Regression**, the R<sup>2</sup> of my model is **0.002517094045029311** on my training set and **0.003164112457229362** on my testing set.
+All of theese features are quantitative since there are all numerical so there are no ordinal and nominal data.
+Because they are all quantitative data, I did not perform any encoding since I was able to perform **DecisionTreeClassifier** on those features.
+After performing **DecisionTreeClassifier**, the R<sup>2</sup> of my model is **0.38739583333333333** on my training set and **0.18666666666666668** on my testing set.
 Based on the R<sup>2</sup>, I believe that my current model is bad considering how it is pretty close to 0.
 This means that the the prediction of my models are not quite accurate.

 ---